abielanski/Multiple-Sclerosis-RNA-Seq/README.md

 The data used in this project is Dr. Yanan Chen's unpublished translated transcriptomes, available to Loyola Univeristy Chicago student/staff with access to the Spring 2023 Computational Biology class server.
 The path to access this data in the class server is found in the Kallisto.py code in the Final_code folder.

 # Output
-The outputs of this project can be downloaded from Webgestalt.
+The outputs of this project can be downloaded from Webgestalt and Sleuth.